survivejs/webpack-book/manuscript/building_with_webpack/04_adding_hashes_to_filenames.md

 If the file contents related to a chunk are different, the hash will change as well, thus invalidating the cache.
 More accurately, the browser will send a new request for the new file.
 This means if only `app` bundle gets updated, only that file needs to be requested again.

 An alternative way to achieve the same result would be to generate static filenames and invalidate the cache through a querystring (i.e., `app.js?d587bbd6e38337f5accd`).
 The part behind the question mark will invalidate the cache.

-This method is not recommended, though.
-According to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is the more performant way to go.
+This method is not recommended, though as according to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is the more performant way to go.

 ## Setting Up Hashing